muggy8/improbable/have-and-havenot/rM7jQact.md

 She definitely tried as best she could.

-Honestly, she reminded me of Ethan.
+This too reminded me of Ethan.

 I remember I did the same thing to Ethan when he was doing the pre-exam trials.